-Great Andamanese tribal group resides in the Strait Island.
+Great Andamanese Tribes of Andaman and Nicobar Islands: Great Andamanese tribal group resides in the Strait Island.
 This was the largest tribal group earlier in Andaman.
 But presently the number has decreased notably.
-The administration of this island has come forward to help this tribe in surviving.
 The people of this tribe still go for hunting and gathering.
 Some of them also depend upon agriculture producing different vegetables.
-Recently poultry farms have also been started by them.
-Their culture is quite different from the other tribes of this region.
 The great Andamanese were foragers.
-Their traditional food items are fish, dugong

-The people of this group are settled in the North Sentinel Island.
+Sentinelese Tribes of Andaman and Nicobar Islands: The people of this group are settled in the North Sentinel Island.
 They are the world’s only Palaeolithic people surviving today without contact with any other group or community.
 The people of this tribe are considered as an off-shoot to the Onge Jarawa tribes which have acquired a different identity due to their habitation in an isolated and have lost contact with the main tribes.
-The Sentinelese is very hostile in nature and never leaves their Island.
-They mainly survive through hunting, fishing and gathering.
-Very little is known about these hostile tribes.

-This tribal group is one of the oldest tribe in India.
+Onges Tribes of Andaman and Nicobar Islands: This tribal group is one of the oldest tribe in India.
 They are related to the Negrito racial stock and they have been relegated to the reserved pockets both at Dugong Creek and South Bay of Little Andaman Island.
-Their traditional food includes turtle, fish, roots and jack fruits and etc. These people developed artistry and craft.
+These people developed artistry and craft.
 Their present population is 105.
 They occasionally go for hunting and fishing.
-They are independent in their own ways.
-The people of this tribe are on the way of remarkable progress.
-They have been provided with schools and dispensaries and some of them can interpret Hindi language